Scenario-Cloud/web-developer-exam/README.md

 For SQL Database, you're also free to choose the engine you may want.
 But it will be nicer if you plug the App using MS SQL Server. :)

 # Submission
-Once your OK and confident with your work, do a Pull Request of your working branch going to the 'master' branch so we can review your work.
+Once your OK and confident with your work, push your working branch and do a [Pull Request](https://github.com/Scenario-Cloud/web-developer-exam/pulls) going to the 'master' branch so we can do the review.

 Good Luck and Happy Coding! ;)

+- Scenario Development Team